-- 1. Where an initial margin model used for a netting set accounts for diversification, hedging and risk offsets, such diversification, hedging or risk offset shall only be carried out in relation to OTC derivative contracts with the same underlying asset class within the following asset classes: - (a) interest rates, currency and inflation; - (b) equity;
+- 1. Initial margin models shall include only non-centrally cleared OTC derivative contracts within the same netting set.
+Initial margin models may account for diversification, hedging and risk offsets arising from the risks of OTC derivative contracts that are in the same netting set, provided that the diversification, hedging or risk offset is carried out within the same underlying asset class referred to in paragraph 2 and not across such classes.

+- 2. For the purpose of accounting for diversification, hedging and risk offsets referred to in paragraph 1, the following underlying asset classes shall be considered:

+- (c) interest rates, currency and inflation;

+- (d) equity;

-- (c) credit;
+- (e) credit;

-- (d) commodities and gold;
+- (f) commodities and gold;

-- (e) other.
+- (g) other.

-Article 18 Qualitative requirements
+Qualitative requirements

-- 1. Counterparties shall establish an internal governance process to assess the appropriateness of the initial margin model on a continuous basis, including all of the following: - (a) an initial validation of the model by suitably qualified persons who are independent from the persons developing the model,; - (b) a follow up validation whenever a significant change is made to the initial margin model and at least annually; - (c) a regular audit process to assess the following: - (i) the integrity and reliability of the data sources - (ii) the management information system used to run the mode - (iii) the accuracy and completeness of data used - (iv) the accuracy and appropriateness of volatility and correlation assumptions. - 2.
+- 1. Counterparties shall establish an internal governance process to assess the appropriateness of the initial margin model on a continuous basis, including all of the following: - (a) an initial validation of the model by suitably qualified persons who are independent from the persons developing the model; - (b) a follow up validation whenever a significant change is made to the initial margin model and at least annually; - (c) a regular audit process to assess the following: - (i) the integrity and reliability of the data sources

+- (ii) the management information system used to run the model - (iii) the accuracy and completeness of data used - (iv) the accuracy and appropriateness of volatility and correlation assumptions. - 2.
 The documentation of the risk management procedures referred to in point (b) of Article 2(2) relating to the initial margin model shall meet all of the following conditions: - (a) it shall allow a knowledgeable third-party to understand the design and operational detail of the initial margin model; - (b) it shall contain the key assumptions and the limitations of the initial margin model; - (c) it shall define the circumstances under which the assumptions of the initial margin model are no longer valid. - 3.
 Counterparties shall document all changes to the initial margin model.
 That documentation shall also detail the results of the validations, referred to in paragraph 1, carried out after those changes.

-SECTION 5 COLLATERAL MANAGEMENT AND VALUATION
+COLLATERAL MANAGEMENT AND SEGREGATION